 We pride ourselves on providing the best veterinary care and services for your pets.

 Transformed into a small animal clinic in 2005, and an elite mixed animal hospital over subsequent years, the 'Old Mill' is a true symbol of old meeting new.
 The state of the art diagnostic equipment and luxurious animal accommodation is in contrast to the vintage charm of the rustic building and the familiar warmth of the animal care team.
 From the moment you walk in, you are greeted with that country kindness.
 All throughout your visit, your questions are answered with knowledge and sincerity, and your pet is handled as if they are our own - with gentle hands and kindness.
-The Old Mill Animal Hospital team welcomes you and your pet to meet us at anytime.
+The Old Mill Animal Vet team welcomes you and your pet to meet us at any time.

 Michaela grew up on a Boer goat and Cattle property in Narrabri, North West NSW.
 It was from those beginnings her love of farm animals began.
 After local high school, she undertook Veterinary studies at Charles Sturt University in Wagga Wagga, NSW where she started to really develop a passion for cattle practice, even taking it to Pakistan to work with dairy cattle in regional villages of North Pakistan.

 Following graduation, Michaela started her veterinary career in Goondiwindi, QLD and learnt the ropes in all the wonderful things mixed animal practice can offer.
 Cattle pregnancy testing and Bull testing were her favourite parts of the job.
 After cutting her teeth in Goondiwindi she moved to the city with her husband to be closer to family.
 She has a German Short-Haired Pointer called Rio, a Rhodesian Ridgeback called Moshi and a Black cat called Pippin as her fur family.